 She has travelled extensively over the last 30 odd years often visiting and staying with different tribal peoples of the world but it was the similarity between the Kalasha traditional dress and our classic dance costume that held the real connection

 Her travel experiences have resulted in two humanitarian projects called Sister to Sister which empower women in the

 In September 2020 Kelley formed a collaborative troupe as a result of the Covid 19 pandemic.
 A truly international dance troupe, named Panacea after the goddess of healing.

 As a virtual troupe we face the challenge of creating performances whilst having to dance in isolation and in some cases thousands of miles apart.
 That is the beauty of this dance style - it has its own vocabulary so we can dance with any other FatChance style dancer anywhere in the world with no language barriers

-We are passionate about our dance and absolutely love sharing it with others
+We are all passionate about our dance and absolutely love sharing it with others

 What do we dance?

-The dance is inspired by traditional belly dance and the folkloric dances of the Middle East and India with further influence from Spanish flamenco.
+The dance is inspired by traditional belly dance and the folkloric dances of the Middle East, India and Spanish flamenco.
 Mesmerising slow sensual movements combine with earthy energetic steps as the group of dancers talk to each other using a vocabulary of steps and movements, cues and gestures - a bit like playing ‘follow my leader’ - to weave a tapestry of improvisational choreography.

 The effect is stunning - vibrant, eclectic costuming mixes old and new with authentic tribal textiles and ethnic jewellery from along the Silk Road to create a spectacular display of flying skirts and twirling tassels as the dancers spin and shimmy in unison, playing their finger cymbals to exciting world music and Middle Eastern drum rhythms